amazon-ion/ion-docs/rfcs/inline_symbols.md

 1. Symbol values
 2. Struct field names
 3. Annotations
-  a.
-Singular annotation on a value
+  1. Singleton annotation on a value
-  b.
-Collections of annotations on a value
+  2. Collections of annotations on a value

 #### `0xF3`: Inline symbol values